Walk safer and smarter outside

 Drink at least 8 ounces of water before you head out.
 And drink an extra 8 ounces when you come back, McCall advises.
 This should be enough if you’re walking for less than 30 minutes.

 If it’s very hot and humid, or if you’re walking for 40 minutes or longer, bring a water bottle and sip as you go.
 Planning to walk for 60 minutes or longer?
 Mix a sports drink into your water.
-That will help replace electrolytes (key minerals like sodium and potassium) that get lost through sweat.
+That will help replace electrolytes (key minerals like sodium and potassium) that you can lose through sweat.

 Be aware of medication side effects